WolfgangMehner/vim-plugins/latex-support/README.md

 - Add command :LatexErrors and map ´re to view errors from background processing in quickfix.
 - Add command :LatexMakeglossaries to run 'makeglossaries'.
-- Move the definition of the maps 'CTRL+F9' and 'ALT+F9' to the filetype plug-in.
+- Move the definition of the maps 'F9' and 'CTRL+F9' to the filetype plug-in.
 - BibTeX errors are recognized by quickfix.
 - Improve templates.
+(Includes the removal of some templates!)
 - Minor bugfixes.